 (The) Tail That Wags the Dog

-- Example: Darlene is the company president, but if you look closely you’ll see it’s really her assistant making the decisions.
-It’s a case of the tail wagging the dog.
+- Example: Darlene is the company president, but if you look closely, you’ll see it’s really her assistant making the decisions.
+Her assistant is the tail that wags the dog.

 Dog in the Manger